 What you're going to need to get started:

-Potentiometers - around 1K, 47K, 100K, 470K and 1M to get started.
-Pots are cheap so its probably a good idea to get a stock of a few different types.
+around 1K, 47K, 100K, 470K and 1M to get started.
+Again, the 47K or 470K values will often be 50K or 500K worldwide, but this probably won't make any difference.
+Pots are cheap so its a good idea to get a stock of a few different types.
 Start with linear and get hold of some log response pots if you find that all of the pots effect is up at one end of its rotation, Splined shaft pots made by ALPHA are probably the most popular types, but you can also get pots with solid metal shafts like THESE.
 Bear in mind that there are many different types such as 9mm vertical or horizontal mounting, 16mm, 24mm, switched etc etc. Standard 16mm splined or solid shaft pots are the most popular.

 The type of shaft your pots have will determine what kind of knobs you can use.

-Output Jacks - Just about any audio socket you can find would be usable, but 2 pole (mono) 1/4" or 6.35mm jack sockets are the most popular.
+Just about any audio socket you can find would be usable, but 2 pole (mono) 1/4" /6.35mm or 1/8"/3.5mm jack sockets are the most popular.
 You might as well get switched ones with 'break contacts' as they are usually about the same price as non-switched ones.
 You may not know what that means yet, but think of it as a normal socket with an added bonus.

 The most useful switch types are SPST, but SPDT, DPDT and SPDT 'centre off' are also useful.
 For guitar pedals you will most likely want 3PDT foot switches

 These come as various shapes and sizes but the most commonly used ones seem to be THESE or something like THESE.
 Don't buy the really cheap ones like THESE.
 When they say 'These switches are not suitable for industrial applications' what they mean is 'These switches are not suitable for ANY applications'.